How the Xerox Research Centre of Canada Leverages Process Engineering for Innovation

 About the Xerox Research Centre of Canada (XRCC)

-The Xerox Research Centre of Canada is the global materials research and development centre for Xerox Corporation.
+The Xerox Research Centre of Canada is the global advanced materials research and development centre for Xerox Corporation.
 As one of five world renowned Xerox research facilities, we have a 40 year history of taking materials from concept through to market in a highly competitive technology environment.
 Our success stems from a talented team of scientists and engineers focused on delivering specialty chemicals and materials.
 We understand that maximum return on investment means getting to market quickly.
 Our experts can help you achieve your goals – and put them to work for you.